 - Develop a treatment plan to overcome speech challenges.

 As mentioned above, working with a speech-language pathologist can help diagnose and treat speech sound disorders.
-If your healthcare provider recommends speech therapy, working with an online speech therapist can provide several financial and convenience advantages over more traditional in-practice settings.
+If your healthcare provider recommends speech therapy, working with an online speech therapist can provide several advantages over more traditional in-practice settings.

 Instead of spending time traveling to and from in-person therapy sessions, patients can schedule and attend appointments from the comfort of their own home.
 Patients also have greater flexibility to schedule sessions on the dates that work best, and at the times that they prefer.